Mario Batali gives up stake in massive restaurant group after sexual assault allegations

 Breaking News Emails

-Celebrity chef Mario Batali has officially been bought out of his restaurant group, more than a year after several woman accused him of sexual misconduct.
+Celebrity chef Mario Batali has officially been bought out of his restaurant group, more than a year after several women accused him of sexual misconduct.

 Batali said in a statement Wednesday, "I have reached an agreement with Joe and no longer have any stake in the restaurants we built together.
 I wish him the best of luck in the future."

-The Batali & Bastianich Hospitality Group website, which lists 20 restaurants in multiple states, was as of Wednesday stripped of Batali's name entirely.
+As of Wednesday, the group's website, which lists 20 restaurants in multiple states, was stripped of Batali's name entirely.

-Tanya Bastianich will handle day-to-day oversight at the Batali & Bastianich Hospitality Group restaurants, the note said.
+Tanya Bastianich will handle the day-to-day oversight at the group's restaurants, the note said.

 Eater New York published a report in December 2017 in which four women said Batali had groped them and made inappropriate comments of a sexual nature.